dejanbatanjac/dejanbatanjac.github.io/_posts/2019-05-27-torchvision.md

     transforms
     utils

-The `torchvision.datasets` subpackage contains most important datasets.
+The `torchvision.datasets` subpackage contains the most important datasets.
 At the current moment these are:

     cifar
     cityscapes